“Establishing and controlling alert distances is one of the most effective skills of the ‘Modern Still Hunter.” — The Urban Deer Complex

 Where the traditional still hunter takes a few steps and stops, the urban still hunter maintains fluid motion.

-Alert Distance is the instance where a Whitetail becomes alarmed at human presence or on guard, and when they actually begin to flee, Whitetails have shown their “flight distance”.
-We find that deer in suburban and urban America are more tolerable to human contact because, put plainly, they do not have much of a choice.
+Alert Distance is the instance where a whitetail becomes alerted to human presence.
+When they begin to flee, whitetails have shown their flight distance.
+We find that deer in suburban and urban America are more tolerable of human contact because, put plainly, they don’t have much of a choice.

-This is the fundamental basis of the “theory of fluid motion” deer hunting technique.
-The average non-hunter will never notice a deer standing 20 yards off the trail.
-They are probably caught up in cell phone calls, headphones, conversation, and everything else that makes non-hunters less keen on spotting deer.
+This is the fundamental basis of the theory of fluid motion deer hunting technique.
+The average non-hunter will never notice a deer standing or bedded 20 yards off the trail.
+They are dozens of reasons why non-hunters are generally less keen on spotting deer.
 At times, even blissfully unaware of their presence.